cplusplus/SG20/sources/modules/object-model/constructors.md

 * Do not initialize data outside of the constructor (two face initialization)
 * All objects should be initialized within the constructor and should have a well-defined state
 * Difference between assignment and deep copy
+* Difference between shared and unique pointers from the STL.
+* Relationship with between resources, objects, constructors, and destructors.

 For more details, we refer to the [C++ core guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines)